-In partnership with the South Carolina Clinical Mental Health Counselors Association (SCCMHCA), the National Board of Forensic Evaluators, Inc. (NBFE) announces our exclusive forensic mental health evaluator certification training event on Friday & Saturday, 09/15/23 - 09/16/23 Online via Zoom, enabling mental health professionals across the country to attend remotely.
+In support of the South Carolina Clinical Mental Health Counselors Association (SCCMHCA), the National Board of Forensic Evaluators, Inc. (NBFE) announces our exclusive forensic mental health evaluator certification training event on Friday & Saturday, 09/15/23 - 09/16/23 Online via Zoom, enabling mental health professionals across the country to attend remotely.
 NBFE is the only forensic certification organization officially endorsed by the American Mental Health Counselors Association (AMHCA).

 Forensic mental health evaluation is an impactful and lucrative area of specialization for licensed mental health professionals, yet few counselors, social workers, and marriage and family therapists are exposed to this unique specialty in their graduate training.
 Whether you plan on working full time in forensics or just wish to supplement your practice with an additional funding stream, this credential can help you establish yourself as a forensic expert.
 If you already work in the forensic field, this credential can boost your resume, sharpen your evaluation skills, and enhance your reputation as an expert.

 Join Our Elite Group of Certified Clinicians!

 Attendees who complete the entire certification process and are awarded the Certified Forensic Mental Health Evaluator (CFMHE) credential can use the credential to better establish themselves as experts in the forensic arena.

 - The 8-hour workshop on the fundamentals of forensic mental health evaluation online via Zoom.